Dig a little deeper. Get to know this awesome program.

 Officer Mike Olds has agreed to cooperate with the Adopt-A-Plot program.
 He will not ticket cars parked on the road shoulder in the County right-of-way that prominently display a “Woods Work” parking pass in the windshield, provided that this privilege is not abused.
 He said he’d do his best to convey this to his substitute patrols, but cautioned there is no iron-clad assurance that an occasional rookie doesn’t get the word.

-A parking pass is included in a welcome packet you will receive once you adopt, but if you misplace it, simply print a replacement, which can be found in Adoptee Resources.
+A parking pass will be provided if requested once you adopt, or you can print one which can be found in Adoptee Resources.

 Can I examine a prospective plot before volunteering to adopt it?

-Why are some of the woods that BRCA purchased not shown on the Adopt-A-Plot maps?
+Why are some of the woods that BRCA owns not shown on the Adopt-A-Plot maps?

 When I visit my plot, what should I report back to the FMC and how?

-You must report the date(s) that your team completed its annual treatment of invasive vines for your adopted plot.
-Report by sending an email to: AdoptaPlot@bayridge.org.
-Please also report any vines you find that are too large for you to handle (e.g. that might need power tools). .
+This is an important responsibility.
+Please be sure to report the date(s) that you or your adopting team visited your site to manage invasive vines on your adopted plot.
+Please report by sending an email to: [email protected] or use the reporting form located under “Resources” on this website home page.
+Please also report any vines you find that are too large for you to handle (e.g. that might require power tools to remove) without harming bark.
 Include a photo taken with your smart phone if possible.
 (Note; unless disabled, your smart phone will tell us the GPS coordinates.)
 Please also report anything else you think the FMC should know about your plot.

 How do I opt-out of the program?